Electricity Per unit price in Pakistan

 A major factor contributing to this is the heavy tax burden, which accounts for 40-50% of the total bill.

-To better understand, let’s take a closer look at the latest electricity prices across different categories in Pakistan.
+To better understand, let’s take a closer look at the latest electricity prices (fee unit price in Pakistan) for all catagories.

 And how Wapda companies calculate the final bill.